Improve educational outcomes with affordable data service.

 How schools and libraries can benefit.

-While outdated infrastructure and uncertain funding can make it a challenge to ensure voice and data service at your institution, eligible schools and libraries can use E-Rate to get a discount through T-Mobile—with no annual service contracts and no overage charges.
+While outdated infrastructure and uncertain funding can make it a challenge to ensure data services are available at your institution, eligible schools and libraries can use E-Rate to get a discount through T-Mobile—with no annual service contracts and no overage charges.

 How do I qualify for E-Rate?